coveo/source.coveo.com/_posts/2019-07-11-scoped-search-part-1-introduction.md

 On large websites with lots of products or content, being able to search within a specific category **can help find what we are looking for faster**, as it filters out a big bunch of irrelevant search results right off the bat.

 Since specific terms can refer to various objects within different categories, unscoped search can lead to result lists that are filled with irrelevant content on the first result pages.
-This is exactly what happens when a customer, in need of a BBQ brush to enjoy the first hot summer day that we get here in Quebec City (and they are pretty rare), search for it on the Walmart website.
+This is exactly what happens when customers, in need of a brush to clean their BBQ and enjoy the first hot summer day that we get here in Quebec City (and they are pretty rare), searches for it using the keyword "brush" on the Walmart website.

 ![Product list]({{ site.baseurl }}/images/2019-07-11-scoped-search-introduction/result-list-walmart-01.jpg)
 <figcaption>Tough Brush found on the 8th search results list page, due to the absence of scope selection on Walmart’s website, using the keyword “brush”</figcaption>